-Basic computer skills.
+- Basic computer skills.
 Experience with text editors like Word, folder management, and general web surfing will make things easier.
 If you found this page through a search engine, you likely already have what it takes.

-A reason to learn WordPress.
-Having a goal you want to achieve with your WordPress skills will motivate your learning journey.
+- A reason to learn WordPress.
+Having a goal to achieve with your WordPress skills will motivate your learning journey.
 Do you want to create a website for your online resume, a personal blog, or become a professional WordPress developer?
 Having a north will give you motivation, a hunger for knowledge, and structure.

-Experience with website builders.
+- Experience with website builders.
 Beginner and user-friendly website builders like Squarespace, Wix, and GoDaddy are an excellent introduction to basic web development with no code.

-Experience with programming languages or web development.
+- Experience with programming languages or web development.
 Knowing any programming language, web development-related or not, will significantly boost your ability to absorb the more technical WordPress terms and mechanisms.

 The estimated time it takes to learn WordPress